Jeansen/cdmn/README.md

         make
         sudo checkinstall

-After that a package with the name `rxvt-unicode` will be installed and you should able to call `urxvt`.
+After that a package with the name `rxvt-unicode` will be installed and you should be able to call `urxvt`.

 # How to customize cdmn (so far)